tidyverse/tidyverse.org/content/blog/ggplot2-3-4-0-size-to-linewidth/index.md

 </div>

-> The last two plots are not equal because the `default` `linewidth` scale correctly use a linear transform instead of a square root transform
+> Note that there's an important difference between these two plots (and one of the reasons we're making the change): The last two plots differ because the default `linewidth` scale correctly use a linear transform instead of a square root transform (which is only sensible for scaling of areas).

 ## How to adopt this

 We have been able to add this automatic translation in a quite non-intrusive way which means that you as a package developer don't need to do that much to adapt to the new naming.
-To show this I'll create a geom drawing circles and then update it to using linewidth instead:
+To show this I'll create a geom drawing circles then update it to use linewidth instead:

 <div class="highlight">